Ōtāhuhu

 Visitor access

 Pedestrian, cycle, and vehicle access will be maintained throughout the upgrade works.
 Some areas near the sports field and sports field carpark may be closed to vehicles to enable truck and contractor movement.
 The health and safety of visitors is important, so please follow the instructions of onsite construction staff and the temporary signage in place.
-Our construction workers are simply doing their job to make a better visitor experience for us all, please be kind.

 Main entrance gate opening times: